abhiigntu/abhiigntu/README.md

-- 👋 Hi, I’m Dr. Abhishek Bansal
+- 👋 Hi, I’m Abhishek Bansal
 - 👀 I’m interested in Cyber forensic , AI , and Machine Leanring
 -- 📫 How to reach me: abhishek.bansal@igntu.ac.in